jacob-long/jtools/README.md

 This will format your `ggplot2` graphics to make them (mostly) appropriate for APA style publications.
 There's no drop-in, perfect way to get plots into APA format sight unseen, but this gets you close and returns a `ggplot` object that can be further tweaked to your specification.

-You might start with something like the above interaction plots.

-And then use `theme_apa()` to tune it to APA specification.
+You might start with something like the above interaction plots and then use `theme_apa()` to tune it to APA specification.
 Note the `legend.pos` option:

 ``` r
 p <- interact_plot(fitiris, pred = "Petal.Width", modx = "Species", plot.points = TRUE)